seanpmaxwell/jet-schema/README.md

 ### Reasons to use Jet-Schema 😎
 - Use your own validator-functions with schema-validation (this is why I wrote it).
 - TypeScript first!
-- Quick, terse, simple, easy-to-use (you can probably learn every feature in like 30 minutes).
+- Quick, terse, simple, easy-to-use (this library only exports 2 function and 2 types).
 - Much smaller and less complex than most schema-validation libraries.
 - Typesafety works both ways, you can either force a schema structure using a pre-defined type OR you can infer a type from a schema.
 - `new`, `test`, `parse` functions provided automatically on every new schema.
-- Provides a `transform` wrapper function to modify values before validating them.
-- Default values can be set globally on initial setup or with the `setDefault` wrapper.
+- Setting defaults and transforming values can be set globally on initial setup or at the schema-level.
 - Works client-side or server-side.
 - Enums can be used for validation.
 - `Date` constructor can be used to automatically transform and validate any valid date value.